guillaumealgis/XcodeWarningsAsXcconfig/README.md

 ## Ready-to-use xcconfig files

 You can find pre-generated xcconfig files for your version of Xcode in the `Xcode-*` folders.
-Each folder contains a few xcconfig files with differents default settings (one per `--defaults` option, see "Usage" for what each option means).
+Each folder contains a few xcconfig files with differents default settings (one per `--defaults` option, see below for what each option means).

 ## Usage